musetronstar/Responsive-Design-with-Golden-Ratio/Readme.md

 ## Responsive Design with Golden Ration

-This is a Less CSS port of the excellent SCSS original by Chad Lindemann.
+This is a Less CSS port of the [excellent SCSS original by Chad Lindemann](https://github.com/etchedprints/Responsive-Design-with-Golden-Ratio).

 ## Reference

-For usage, clone this repository and view the index.html in your favorite browser.
+Clone this repository and view the index.html for a usage example and reference.

 ## License